Steps in Probating An Estate

 Opening the Estate

 You will need the original Will and a certified copy of the Death Certificate on hand when you call the Register of Wills.
 If there are no next of kin, or any relatives to administer the estate within sixty (60) days from the date of death, the Register of Wills Office may then at their discretion, appoint any interested person to be the Administrator.
 To administer a Probated Estate, you must make an appointment.
 (Sussex County Register of Wills (302) 855-7875).
-You will be asked a series of questions pertaining to the decedent's next of kin, solely held personal property, and solely held assets, an opening fee is paid to the Register of Wills.
-Please see the fee listing to determine the approximate opening fees.
+You will be asked a series of questions pertaining to the decedent's next of kin, solely held personal property, and solely held assets and then at that time; it can be determined what would need to be submitted to the office prior to being given an appointment.
+The office does require all original documentation to be submitted to the office for review before an appointment may be assigned.
 At the time of the opening, "Short Certificates" are issued.
-These are papers that allow the personal representative to conduct business on the behalf of the estate.
+These are papers that allow the Personal Representative to conduct business on the behalf of the estate.
+An opening fee is paid to the Register of Wills at the time of this appointment, please see the fee listing to determine the approximate opening fees.

 Filing the Inventory

 Within three (3) months after the granting of letters (the date the estate was opened), the Inventory is to be filed in this office.
-The cost for this is $15.00.
-The inventory is a list of the assets of the estate that have been appraised, including real estate.
-The inventory will be reviewed, and if there are any mistakes, it will be sent back to the personal representative to be corrected.
-On the inventory the personal representative must list the assets, both personal and real-estate, on the proper schedules, along with the value of those assets at the time of death.
+The cost for this is $15.00 which is collected at the opening of the estate.
+The Inventory is a list of the assets of the estate that have been appraised, including real estate.
+The Inventory will be reviewed, and if there are any mistakes, it will be sent back to the Personal Representative to be corrected.
+On the Inventory the Personal Representative must list the assets, both personal and real estate, on the proper schedules, along with the value of those assets at the time of death.
 Also to be included is the name, address, relationship, and share of the person(s) who inherited the real estate when the owner died as well as the tax parcel number of the property.

 Division of Revenue Inheritance and Estate Taxes